Hunting licenses are valid from issuance to July 31, 2015, except the Nonresident 3-Day Waterfowl and Small Game License.

 To hunt or purchase a hunting license in Maryland, State law requires:

 Exception: Compliance with the Hunter Education and Safety Requirement does not apply to those shooting under a Regulated Shooting Area Hunting License.
-See Firearm Regulations (Regulated Shooting Area Hunting License) and Migratory Game Birds (Regulated Shooting Area Requirements).
+See Licenses, Stamps, and Permits (Regulated Shooting Area Hunting License) and Migratory Game Birds> (Regulated Shooting Area Requirements).

 Note: RESIDENT Junior Hunters (under 16 years of age) are entitled to a one-time FREE annual hunting license, Archery Stamp, and Muzzleloader Stamp upon successful completion of a Hunter Education Course (bring or FAX form provided by course instructor to any DNR Licensing and Registration Service Center, see Addresses & Phone Numbers).